tamarin-prover/tamarin-prover/manual/src/005_protocol-specification.md

 Such let-binding expressions  can be used to specify local term macros within the context of a rule.
 Each macro should occur on a separate line and defines a
 substitution:
-the left-hand side of the `=` sign should be a variable and the right-hand side is an arbitrary term.
+the left-hand side of the `=` sign must be a variable and the right-hand side is an arbitrary term.
 The rule will be interpreted after substituting all variables occurring in the let by their right-hand sides.